samerawada92/gitbookHelp/user-guide/web-terminal/platform-layout.md

 ## Marquee Settings

-ETNA Trader's Marquee streams security information in the most flexible real-time quote displays.
+TTG-SIM Trader's Marquee streams security information in the most flexible real-time quote displays.
 With TTG-SIM Trader's Marquee, you can combine real-time data of securities in a variety of customizable displays.
 The content of Marquee can be customized in three different models:

 1. **Positions**.
 Marquee that shows updated quotes of all the symbols you traded and opened positions in.
 2. **Watchlist**.
 Marquee that shows updated quotes of the three different types of securities: Stocks, Forex, or Indices.